“I just don’t feel called to sexual purity.”

 Deeds of mercy were so essential to Job’s faith that he considered physical mutilation a worthy punishment if he was found guilty of neglecting them.
 We might deem his statement melodramatic, but we would do well to take mercy just as seriously.
 Let our shoulder blades fall and our arms be broken if we withhold it!

 The truth that we’re saved by grace alone, through faith alone, in Christ alone, can stir discomfort when we discuss the necessity of practicing mercy.
-We are hesitant to emphasize it, because we don’t want to be legalistic.
+We’re hesitant to emphasize it, because we don’t want to be legalistic.
 We fear the slippery slope that plummets us into a ravine where righteousness is sought in works rather than in Christ.
-But sound doctrine is the very soil in which mercy thrives; cultivating deep Biblical convictions is what will guard us against counterfeit interpretations.
-It is a robust understanding of the Gospel that compels our good works!
+But sound doctrine is the very soil in which mercy thrives; cultivating deep Biblical convictions is what guards us against counterfeit interpretations.
+Our good works are compelled by a robust understanding of the gospel!

 Jesus, in whom the fullness of God dwells bodily (Colossians 1), demonstrated God’s merciful compassion during His life on earth.
 Through miracles that healed the sick and fed the crowds, He displayed His divine glory, absolute authority, and tender heart.
 Jesus doesn’t just have power to heal, he has compassion on the hurting.
 He doesn’t just have power to multiply bread and fish, He has compassion on the hungry.

 Jesus regularly reinforced the notion that mercy towards our neighbor attests that we are children of God.
 In a cautionary description of judgment, He reveals that concern for the poor is what separates those who think they’re saved from those who truly are (Matthew 25:34-46).
 Through a challenging parable about a Samaritan, he illustrates that sacrificial care for the needy reveals whether we are inheritors of eternal life (Luke 10:25-37).